Waltertpan/ELK_Stack_Project/README.md

 # This document contains the following details:
-- Overview for setting up DVWA Container
+- Overview for setting up DVWA Web
 - Automated ELK Stack Deployment

-## Overview for setting up DVWA Container
+## Overview for setting up DVWA Web

 The files in this repository were used to configure the network depicted below.